sinnuthomas/sinnuthomas.github.io/index.md

     Talk on Machines with Plethora of Intelligence.

 * [Aug 2024] Welcome<br/>
-    Welcome Sanjay from IISER Thiruvanthapuram to the Group.
+    Welcome Sanjay from IISER Thiruvanthapuram to the Group as Research Intern.

 <br/><br/>
 <p><small>Service and Significance is Success. – Oprah Winfrey </small></p>